Let’s start straight with an important question.

 If you are running on a real budget, buying a second hand camera can be the solution to go.
 The present market has some good deals that should not be missed.

-I have organised this post in two parts.
+I have organised this post into two parts.

 At first I go through some of the things you should check with used cameras and lenses

-And later I focus on the top deals I have just found on the net this month.
+And later I focus on the top deals I have found on the net.

 Why buying 2nd hand camera gear